Navinn88/Activity15/README.md

 # Activity 14 – [Short Project Title]

 ## What this project is about
-Short 2–3 sentence description.
+this is about act 14

 ## Data source
-- Describe where the data came from (file in repo, or URL).
+- usa armed forces data set and built in R libraries

 ## Current plan
-- Brief sentence or bullet list of what you’re doing with the data.
+- comparing dist of e1-e9 offficers by sex, baby names over time and box optimization problem

 ## Repo organization
 - `activity14.qmd` – Quarto document